Caroline Lavelle

 has been working with quite different artists like Siousxie And The Banshees, Fun Boy Three, Humoresque, Radiohead, The Cranberries, Peter Gabriel, Nigel Kennedy, Indigo Girls, Ryuichi Sakamoto, Vangelis, Hector Zazou, Massive Attack, Chieftains and Loreena McKennitt to mention some, as well as released four solo albums.
 She also has the band Secret Sky with a couple of mates from the McKennitt band.

-I have taken some of Lavelle's already brilliant productions, and given them a new twist.
-That included prolonging already long pieces to make space for my own improvisations without stepping on other musicians' toes.
-Some of Caroline's musical mates also became my collaborators through working on her recordings.
+I have taken some of Lavelle's already brilliant productions, and given them a new twist by prolonging already long pieces to make space for my own improvisations without stepping on other musicians' toes.

 Check out Caroline's website: https://carolinelavelle.com/